Hetchins color schemes

 Below: examples of box lining from the early 1950s, original (unrestored).
 Box lining was much less often seen after this, but was occasionally seen for special orders from 2000 onwards.

-By the mid 1950s, we begin to see a paint scheme which would become very common in later decades: main tubes and stays one solid color, ht a contrasting color, often (but not always) a colored panel on the st matching the ht, with bands above and below the central st panel.
+By the mid 1950s, a paint scheme appeared which would become very common in later decades: main tubes and stays one solid color, ht a contrasting color, often (but not always) a colored panel on the st matching the ht, with bands above and below the central st panel.

 Below: a 1957 Vade Mecum; farther below, 1957 Mag.
 Bonum, showing two-color paint schemes.